ArthurClemens/polythene-mithril-setup/README.md

-# Setup of Polythene 1.0 for Mithril
+# Polythene for Mithril setup example

 Compatible with Mithril 1.x